 Otherwise, the ICH Secretariat will issue a call for expression of interest to eligible ICH Members and Observers to nominate experts to the WG.
 This call for expression of interest will also provide an alternative option to nominate experts to a Plenary Working Party.
 ICH Members and Observers will be invited to express their interest within a three-week period, after which it may not be possible to accommodate additional requests to nominate experts to the WG due to size constraints.
 The MC will review the expert nomination requests at the end of the three-week period and will confirm the expert nominations from Members and Observers in line with the principles described in section 1.5.1.2.
 Additional requests from Members/Observers not represented in the group and seeking to nominate experts following the initial establishment of the WG, will be reviewed by the MC as part of the biannual review process as described in section 1.5.1.2; however, those ICH Members and Observers that have an interest in the Working Group which is being established, are encouraged to appoint any experts during the initial formation of the Working Group.
 Requests received from the WG for additional expertise should be reviewed by the MC on an ad-hoc basis.
-For more information on the establishment of ICH WGs, see the ICH Assembly RoP Section 4.1 has since become an ICH Member or Observer.
-EWGs and IWGs established following the endorsement of this SOP in June 2018 will be established in accordance with the procedure outlined in this document.4 The membership of Working Groups established prior to 6 June 2019 will not be modified for alignment with these rules, but requests received after June 2019 for new / additional experts to Working Groups established prior to 6 June 2019 will follow the limitations described in this section.
+For more information on the establishment of ICH WGs, see the ICH Assembly RoP Section 4.1

 The Founding Regulatory Members are required to appoint an expert to all EWGs and IWGs.
 Founding Industry Members, Standing Regulatory Members and other Assembly Members are not required to appoint technical experts in all EWGs/IWGs.
-Information on the appointment of experts by the ICH Regulatory and Industry Members is provided in the Assembly Rules of Procedure (RoPs 4.3.4 & 4.3.5 respectively).
+Information on the appointment of experts by the ICH Regulatory and Industry Members is provided in the Assembly Rules of Procedure (RoP 4.3).